chinguunxo/chinguunxo.github.io/_posts/2026-03-28-Day-4-Handling-Randommess.md

 ## Probability distribution

 A probability distribution is a **rule** that assigns probabilities to all possible outcomes of a random experiment, in a way that satisfies the axioms of probability.
+- A probability distribution models **uncertainty** about events.
+- It tells us how likely different outcomes of an experiment are.

 ### Formal idea

 - For a **discrete** random variable, a probability distribution specifies \(P(X = x)\) for every possible value \(x\), with each probability between 0 and 1 and all of them adding up to 1.
 - For a **continuous** random variable, it is usually given by a *density function* \(f(x)\) such that probabilities of intervals are areas under \(f\), and the total area over all real numbers equals 1.

-### Defining a probability distribution
+### Defining and building a probability distribution

-Here’s a compact, well-structured note based on your slide.

-***

-## 1. What is a probability distribution?

-- A probability distribution models **uncertainty** about events.
-- It tells us how likely different outcomes of an experiment are.

-***

-## 2. Building a probability distribution

 To define a probability distribution, we need three ingredients: